stefanthoss/stefandroid-blog/_posts/2025-05-30-nextcloud-aio-samba-datadir.md

 tags: server linux docker
 ---

 [Nextcloud All-in-One](https://github.com/nextcloud/all-in-one) is an easy-to-deploy Nextcloud environment.
 I recently migrated from a custom bare-metal installation of Nextcloud to the AIO method.
 I like to have my Nextcloud data directory located on my NAS via a Samba share and not on the Nextcloud host itself.
-It was not immediately obvious to me how to do that with Nextcloud AIO so I'm documenting it here.
+It was not immediately obvious to me how to do that with Nextcloud AIO, so I'm documenting it here.

 The AIO setup is inherently a bit tricky -- you have little control over it since it's not entirely tracked in Docker Compose.
 You just create the mastercontainer which then creates all the other containers through the Docker API.
 I find it a little bit difficult to debug but once it's running, it's running fast and stable.
 I hope that it pays off long-term compared to a bare-metal installation.